Otman404/Restaurant_Desktop/README.md

 ![](screenshots/adminTables.png)

-## use case diagram
+## Use case Diagram
 ![](screenshots/useCase.jpg)

-## Data Base Diagram
+## DataBase Diagram
 ![](screenshots/dbDiagram.png)

 # Contribution
-If you found a bug,or have any improvement, please open an issue or try to propose a fix through a pull request Thank you!
+If you found a bug, Or have any improvement, please open an issue or try to propose a fix through a pull request Thank you!